-These Gaussian memory channels can be unraveled whenever the matrix ${\sf Y}^{(n)}$ have a suitable form.
-Under certain conditions they can be unraveled with the use of energy-preserving unitary pre-processing transformation \cite{LPM09,PZM08} (see also \cite{RSG+05}).
+These Gaussian memory channels can be unraveled whenever the matrix ${\sf Y}^{(n)}$ have a suitable form, furthermore under certain conditions they can be unraveled with the use of energy-preserving unitary pre-processing transformation \cite{LPM09,PZM08} (see also \cite{RSG+05}).

 It worth noticing that, differently from the case of discrete-variable memory channels (see Sec.\ \ref{sec:markov}), there is no transitional behavior in these models of Gaussian memory channels: the optimal input states are either separable or entangled according to the model symmetries \cite{CCM+05,CCM+06,LM10}.
 As entangled states cannot be prepared locally, it is crucial to identify suboptimal input states that can be prepared efficiently.
 This issue was considered in \cite{SKC12}, where it was shown that encoding classical information via Gaussian matrix-product states \cite{GMPS1,GMPS2}, which can be efficiently prepared, may allow to achieve a reliable communication rate close to the channel capacity.
 An analysis of correlated additive Gaussian channels beyond the case of Markovian correlations was presented in \cite{SKC11}.